 The combination of theory and practice is the FHDW's recipe for success.
-In the dual Bachelor's programme, students regularly alternate between learning phases at the university and practical phases in partner companies over the entire duration of their studies.
+In the dual bachelor's programme, students regularly alternate between learning phases at the university and practical phases in partner companies over the entire duration of their studies.
 Each phase lasts three months.
-Around 650 companies are involved in the FHDW's cooperation network.
+Around 650 companies are involved in the FHDW's co-operation network.
 They often pay all or part of the tuition fees and employ the graduates on a permanent basis after graduation.
 In this way, over 90 per cent of FHDW students already have a permanent position in the company when they graduate.

 The FHDW has developed a special study programme that also enables working professionals to gain further qualifications in a goal-oriented manner.
-The courses in the part-time Bachelor's programme take place on a maximum of two evenings a week and on Saturdays.
+The courses in the part-time bachelor's programme take place on a maximum of two evenings a week and on Saturdays.

-The part-time Master's programme offers a further professional qualification on the basis of a Bachelor's degree or a diploma.
-The Master's degree creates the best prerequisites for taking on special management tasks in the business administration or IT sector.
+The part-time master's programme offers a further professional qualification on the basis of a bachelor's degree or a diploma.
+The master's degree creates the best prerequisites for taking on special management tasks in the business administration or IT sector.

 Accreditations & awards

 The market research institute ServiceValue examined the user satisfaction of digital education providers for the magazine Wirtschaftswoche.
 The FHDW received a grade of 2.50—only 0.08 grade points behind the first-place finisher in the business school category.
-For this, the FHDW was awarded the “Top Digital Education Provider” seal in November 2020.
+For this, the FHDW was awarded the ‘Top Digital Education Provider’ seal in November 2020.

 As the most important advisory body for science policy in Germany, the Science Council confirmed in 2008 that the FHDW, as a private university, provides teaching and research according to recognised scientific standards and has the necessary material, personnel and financial resources.
 Most recently, the FHDW was re-accredited for another five years in 2019, once again confirming that it meets the high quality requirements.

-In the dual Bachelor's programme at the FHDW, students alternate between university and company on a quarterly basis.
-During their studies, both sides can “get to know each other” and see if they harmonise.
-This lays the foundation for successful cooperation at an early stage.
+In the dual bachelor's programme at the FHDW, students alternate between university and company on a quarterly basis.
+During their studies, both sides can ‘get to know each other’ and see if they harmonise.
+This lays the foundation for successful co-operation at an early stage.

 Studying at the FHDW means: no overcrowded lecture halls and no impersonal meetings.
 The FHDW knows its students.
 The study groups are only ever as large as a class: a maximum of 36 students.

 Students do not have to worry about the sequence and organisation of their studies.
 The study programmes at the FHDW are perfectly organised and coordinated.
-The part-time Bachelor programmes take into account the NRW school holidays.
+The part-time bachelor's programmes take into account the NRW school holidays.